arveds/Send-O365MailMessage/README.md

 ## Syntax
 Syntax:

- -Credential  -> PSCredentialObject (Username and Password of the sending Office 365 account) (Mandandtory)
+ -Credential  -> PSCredentialObject (Username and Password of the sending Office 365 account) (mandandtory)
- -ClientID    -> The Application (client) ID of the registered Azure AD App
+ -ClientID    -> The Application (client) ID of the registered Azure AD App (mandantory)
- -RedirectURI -> RedirectURI as configured in the registed Azure AD App (optional) defaults to msal$ClientID://auth
+ -Subject     -> Email Subject (mandantory)
+ -Body        -> Email content (mandantory)
  -To  	      -> Recipent email (mandantory)
  -Cc          -> cc (optional)
  -Bcc         -> bcc (optional)
-              -> Email Adresses can be added as `'Name somewhat <name@emaildomain.com>'` or `'anothername@emaildomain.com'` or as an array `-to 'email1@domain.com','Its me <email2@domain.com>'`
+ - --------   -> Email Adresses can be added as `'Name somewhat <name@emaildomain.com>'` or `'anothername@emaildomain.com'` or as an array `-to 'email1@domain.com','Its me <email2@domain.com>'`
- -Subject     -> Email Subject (mandantory)
- -Body        -> Email content (mandantory)
+ -RedirectURI -> RedirectURI as configured in the registed Azure AD App (optional) defaults to msal$ClientID://auth
  -Attachments -> File Path(s) (optional)
  -SMTPServer  -> defaults to smtp.office365.com (optional)
  -BodyAsHTML  -> Switch indicates if Body is in html
  -Encoding    -> Encoding of the subject and the body one of "ASCII","UTF8","UniCode","UTF32","UTF7" (optional) defaults to "UTF8"
  -From        -> From email adress. (optional) defaults to UserName from PSCredential Object
  -Priority    -> one of "Low", "High", "Normal" [string]. (optional) defaults to "Normal"
  -InlineAttachment -> Hashtable like `@{image1 = "C:\myimage.png"}` The name can be referenced in the html body to inline the file like `<img src="cid:image1">`.
+ -Port        -> SMTP Port (optional). defaults to 587